If you are a small business owner you want to get as many people through your door as possible.

 2. Build Links very naturally

 All links pointing towards your website have to be from trustworthy websites and these links have to look natural.
 If they are all coming from unnatural sources that look ‘spammy’ this will reflect poorly on your website and cause you harm.
 Just imaging our orthopaedic friend having hundreds of links pointing to his website from some eastern European sites that have little or no relevance to his practice in Sydney.
 If it looks dubious it probably is and Google will suss this out very quickly.
 The role of our agency in developing ‘white hat’ links is through creating quality content and ensure that it gets shared and liked by the right type of websites that can only enhance your reputation online.
-The huge difference between black and white hat SEO link building is that we make sure all links are organic and not bought cheaply in some off shore Persian bazaar for a mere penny.
+The huge difference between black and white hat SEO link building is that we make sure all links are organic and not bought cheaply in some offshore Persian bazaar for a mere penny.
 Anyone moron can do this and this is what differentiates the good from the bad.

-Some of the credible ways we attain links is through:
+Some of the credible ways we attain links is through

-Editorial links are created naturally if you ca write compelling copy – this trick here is to know what to do with it and how to get people to like and share it.
+Editorial links are created naturally if you can write compelling copy – this trick here is to know what to do with it and how to get people to like and share it.
 This is our little secret and if you work with us we will be happy to share it with you.

 “Blogger Outreach” Link Building

 We know who to contact and who to speak to when it comes to generating authentic content and having it linked to your website.
-Just imagine you have a travel related website and want a well known and well respected travel blogger to write a gripping article about a destination you are promoting.
+Just imagine you have a travel-related website and want a well known and well-respected travel blogger to write a gripping article about a destination you are promoting.
 If they include a link back to your website then this is a seriously great ‘white hat’ linking technique.
 I can show you how 1 simple link on 1 article can bounce your rankings better than anything you have tried in the past.

 3. Make sure your website is Mobile-Friendly

 25% of all local searches are done using the mobile phone.
-Make sure your website is compatible on all platforms this way you wont be penalised by mobilegeddon the Google update which slammed websites that were not mobile friendly.
-Whilst most sites we understand are optimised for iphones and tablets there is still a percentage of them out there yet to take up this new technology.
+Make sure your website is compatible on all platforms this way you won’t be penalised by mobilegeddon the Google update which slammed websites that were not mobile-friendly.
+Whilst most sites we understand are optimised for iPhones and tablets there is still a percentage of them out there yet to take up this new technology.

 4. Build Strong Citations

 Citations are where we mention your website on other pages.
 Citations can be put anywhere as long as they are n reputable sites.
-Building a strong core set of citations on well known directories will prove to Google that you do actually exist and that you should be trusted.
+Building a strong core set of citations on well-known directories will prove to Google that you do actually exist and that you should be trusted.
 The trick here is to know when to stop and how far to go and where to place these citations.
 Do it improperly and it will appear like you are trying to game the system and you know what happens then.